lpaj992/Aqua-Client-V2-Public/README.md

 # Aqua-Client-V2

-Read about how to use the client first!
+To use the client you have to buy it from our Patreon: https://www.patreon.com/cw/Swill_Studios

 DO NOT edit this client fakeahhvoid, I know you want to, but you can't!